Balaclava, Victoria

 The suburb was named after the Battle of Balaclava that took place on 25 October 1854, during the Crimean War.

-Well known television celebrity Graham Kennedy spent part of his childhood in the Balaclava area.
-After his death, the local council placed a commemorative plaque on the house in which he lived.
+Well-known comedian Graham Kennedy spent part of his childhood in Balaclava.
+After his death, the local council placed a commemorative plaque on the house where he lived.

-Balaclava is home to much of Melbourne's Orthodox Jewish Community, consisting of both Hasidim and non-Hasidim (Mitnagdim or Yeshivish) Jews.
+Balaclava is home to much of Melbourne's Orthodox Jewish Community, consisting of both Hasidic and non-Hasidic (Misnagdim or Yeshivish) Jews.
 Within its confines are a number of kosher restaurants and shops that cater to the local and broader Melbourne Haredi communities.

 Streets

 Many streets in Balaclava and its vicinity are named after Crimean War battles; e.g., the Battle of Balaclava (Balaclava Road), the Battle of Inkerman (Inkerman Road), the Siege of Sevastopol (Sebastopol Street), the Battle of the Alma River (Alma Road), the Battle of the Great Redan (Redan Street) and the Battle of Malakoff (Malakoff Street).

 One street, Crimea Street, is named after the war itself.

 Other streets in the district are named after people connected with the Crimean War; e.g., Lord Raglan (Raglan Street), Lord Cardigan (Cardigan Street), Florence Nightingale (Nightingale Street), François Certain Canrobert (Canrobert Street) and Lord Lucan (Lucan Street).